Skip Navigation

 By Plane

-Fuerteventura Airport has flights arrive from most major destinations within Europe on a daily basis.
+Fuerteventura Airport (FUE) has flights arrive from most major destinations within Europe on a daily basis.
 Some of the airlines flying into this airport include Air Berlin, Air Europa, Condor Airlines, MyTravel Airways, Ryanair, Thomas Cook Airlines and TUIfly.
 The airport is situated just outside the islands capital of Puerto del Rosario, half way down the island on the east coast.

 By Boat

-Fuerteventura is connected to Lanzarote from Corralejo in the North, which is served by regular daily ferries.
+Ferries connect all the Canary Islands and passenger liners regularly dock in Fuerteventura's main ferry port and capital city Puerto del Rosario.
+Fuerteventura is connected to Lanzarote from Corralejo in the north, which is served by regular daily ferries.
 Several pleasure cruises also sail between the 2 islands from Corralejo, either docking at Playa Blanca in the south, Puerto del Carmen, or Arrecife, Lanzarote's capital.
+From Corralejo there are also daily ferries to Isla de Lobos which is just 2 kilometres away - ideal for day trips.

 Puerto del Rosario's ferries travel to all the other Canary Islands, as well as the new service to Morocco.
+Morro Jable in the south of Fuerteventura is served by ferries to Gran Canaria.

 Top